YankovWeb/softuniadaApp/README.md

 # Getting Started:

-!important the free credis expired at 24.4.2023 you will get HTTP error 429 on Request!
+important the free credits expired at 24.4.2023 you will get HTTP error 429 on Request!

-!important You can still use your own Api Key from Open Ai.
+important You can still use your own Api Key from Open Ai.

 Link https://aiapp-decf2.firebaseapp.com/